 For Opie, the lawn was the clincher.
 It was green and soft and always immaculately mowed, and in winters it dried into a perfect, golden carpet that tickled his belly.
 He would flop down on it each evening.
 When Desi or I tried to get him up, he’d turn around and roll in the grass, a huge smile on his face.

 “Let him enjoy it,” she’d say with an exuberant wave.
 “I love dogs.”

 Sometimes she’d take a break from weeding to come talk to us.
 She shared casual little details of her life: how she had worked at the National Institutes of Health for more than three decades.
 How the woman across the street had put up a dozen or more bird feeders in her backyard, bringing too many birds into the neighborhood –“they poop all over the place!”
 How she’d once fallen asleep behind the wheel on a drive back from visiting her daughter in Baltimore and crashed into a tree, lucky to escape with just a few injuries and a warning from a policeman.

-Last year, Opie started to slow down and we no longer walked as far as her house anymore.
+When Opie started to slow down himself (he passed away last year), we no longer walked as far as her house anymore.
 We didn’t really think of her until one day, driving that way, we saw the “For Sale” sign outside the cottage.

 Soon after there was an announcement of an estate sale, and for the first time we walked into her house, to look at all of the things, little and big, that had made up her life.
 A rocking chair with a well-worn seat.
 A 50-piece puzzle, perhaps for a visiting grandchild.
 A cupboard full of dainty china that someone had already stamped with a “SOLD” sign.